 Factors Considered by the Justice or Judge

 In deciding whether to issue you bail, the justice or judge shall put into consideration factors that are relevant to pre-conviction bail listed under the law.
 Other factors that the judge or justice will consider are facts proved at trial, a defendant’s previous failure to obey a judgment of any court, and the period of imprisonment imposed.

 The justice or judge may impose in addition to a bail bond or an appearance, any factor seen reasonably necessary to mitigate the risk that the defendant may compromise the judicial process integrity, may fail to appear in court as required, may fail to meet the conditions of release, may commit new criminal act, or may constitute danger to the community or another person.

-In order to set bail, the justice or judge, on the basis of the defendant’s interview, information provided by the attorney of state, or if the attorney is not present an informed law enforcement officer, information provided by the attorney of the defendant and other obtainable information that is reliable, take into account the available information regarding the following:
+In order to set bail and the amount, the justice or judge, on the basis of the defendant’s interview, information provided by the attorney of state, or if the attorney is not present an informed law enforcement officer, information provided by the attorney of the defendant and other obtainable information that is reliable, take into account the available information regarding the following:

 a.
 The circumstances and nature of the criminal charges.